Hampshire Household Waste Recycling Centres (HWRCs) are open.

-A new pre-booking system for residents to access Household Waste Recycling Centres (HWRCs) to manage demand and reduce queuing traffic will be introduced at all Hampshire HWRCs from mid-June.
-Please check back here for further information when it is available.
+A pre-booking system for residents to access Household Waste Recycling Centres (HWRCs) to manage demand and reduce queuing traffic is in place.
+You must have an appointment to visit any Hampshire HWRC.

-Whilst a restricted service is available we request that residents limit themselves to one visit a week.
-You may be turned away if you make a second visit within this period.
+Whilst a restricted service is available residents are limited to one visit a week.
+You will be turned away if you make a second visit within this period.

-The following measures will be in place at all sites:
+The following measures are in place at all sites:

 - Restricted numbers of vehicles will be permitted to access the site at any one time and site staff will enforce this at the site entrance

-- To ensure the safety of residents and site staff, no walking in of waste is permitted.
+- To ensure the safety of residents and site staff, no pedestrian or bicycle access is permitted.

 - All site users must keep a 2-metre distance from others at all times; please be patient and allow for other users to exit the walkway or steps to the bins before entering.